gavacho/fetch-for-redux/README.md

 The `status` property will always be a javascript Number.

-The `headers` property will always be a javascript Object with lowercased header names as keys and an array of string as values.
+The `headers` property will always be a javascript Object with lowercased header names as keys and an array of Strings as values.

 The `body` property will be a String unless the response's `Content-Type` header indicates a JSON response.